nathan-b/TolkienEssays/index.md

 ## Thanks for reading
 That's it for now!

-If you would like to stay up to date on the latest posts on this site, you could possibly import my [Atom feed](feed.xml) into your feed reader.

-If you do not use a feed reader, your only other real option is to subscribe to [my blog](https://strangetalesforstrangetimes.wordpress.com/) where I post about many things but will also make a post whenever I update this site.
+If you would like to stay up to date on the latest posts on this site, currently your only real option is to subscribe to [my blog](https://strangetalesforstrangetimes.wordpress.com/) where I post about many things but will also make a post whenever I update this site.

 Or I suppose you could just visit the page a lot.
 That will work too.